Dalvany/function-timer/README.md

 # Function timer

-Macro that allow to time a function and emit a histogram metric using [metrics](https://crates.io/crates/metrics) crate.
+Macro that allows to time a function and emit a histogram metric using [metrics](https://crates.io/crates/metrics) crate.

+Note: with the use of another attribut macro, declaration order might matter.
+Especially using [async-trait](https://crates.io/crates/async-trait), depending on which one is first, you time the actual execution of the function if time macro is declared before, or the creation of the future if it's declared after.

 ## Example